Maksim325/Maksim325/README.md

 Beck-end developher
 -------------------

-I've been learning programin for about 3 years.
+I've been learning programin for about a year.
 I am actively studying Django and beck-end developing at all.

 * 🌍  I'm based in Lviv
 * 🖥️  See my portfolio at [My portfolio](http://maksim325.github.io/My-portfolio-site/index.html)